jasonbot/mud/README.md

 ## Connecting to Play

-You need ssh installed and a key generated.
-This is beyond the scope of this `README` but you [can probably follow these Github instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) in order to get it set up on your platform of choice.
+This MUD is a terminal-based SSH server.
+You need an ssh client installed and a private key generated.
+This is beyond the scope of this `README` but you
+[can probably follow these Github instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) in order to get it set up on your platform of choice.
 From there it's a simple matter of connecting: